awsdocs/aws-freertos-docs/doc_source/userguide/atomic.md

-# Amazon FreeRTOS Atomic Operations<a name="atomic"></a>
+# Atomic Operations<a name="atomic"></a>

 ## Overview<a name="freertos-atomic-overview"></a>

 Atomic operations ensure non\-blocking synchronization in concurrent programming\.
 You can use atomic operations to solve performance issues that are caused by asynchronous operations that act on shared memory\.
-Amazon FreeRTOS supports atomic operations, as implemented in the `iot_atomic.h` header file\.
+FreeRTOS supports atomic operations, as implemented in the `iot_atomic.h` header file\.

 The `iot_atomic.h` header file includes two implementations for atomic operations:
 + Disabling interrupt globally\.

-  This implementation is available to all Amazon FreeRTOS platforms\.
+  This implementation is available to all FreeRTOS platforms\.
 + ISA native atomic support\.

   This implementation is only available to platforms that compile with GCC, version 4\.7\.0 and higher, and have ISA atomic support\.
 For information about GCC built\-in functions, see [Built\-in Functions for Memory Model Aware Atomic Operations](https://gcc.gnu.org/onlinedocs/gcc/_005f_005fatomic-Builtins.html)\.

 ## Initialization<a name="freertos-atomic-initialization"></a>

-Before you use Amazon FreeRTOS Atomic Operations, you need to choose which implementation of atomic operations that you want to use\.
+Before you use FreeRTOS Atomic Operations, you need to choose which implementation of atomic operations that you want to use\.

 1. Open [`FreeRTOSConfig.h`](dev-guide-freertos-kernel.md#freertos-config) configuration file for edit\.